MarkD833/Digitalker-Digital-Voice-Selection-Software/CustomROM.md

 ## Step 5 - Testing the ROM

-The TEST1.ROM file should now be visible in the \B\0 folder when viewed using Windoes 10 file explorer.
-You should program this file into your chosen chip - FLASH or EEPROM or EPROM etc - and put the chip in your Digitalker board.
+The TEST1.ROM file should now be visible in the \B\0 folder when viewed using Windows 10 file explorer.
+You should program this file into your chosen chip - FLASH or EEPROM or EPROM etc - and install the chip in your Digitalker board.

 You should now be able to instruct your Digitalker chip to speak each message by referring to the number associated with it in the original TEST.VOC file.

+Referring to my test messages file:
-If I tell the Digitalker chip to play back messages 0, 1, 2, 3, 4 and 5 then it says the words zero, one, two, three, four and five.
+* If I tell the Digitalker chip to play back messages 0, 1, 2, 3, 4 and 5 then it says the words zero, one, two, three, four and five.

-If I tell the Digitalker chip to play back messages 6, 7, 8, 9 and 10 then it says the words one, two, three, four and five again.
+* If I tell the Digitalker chip to play back messages 6, 7, 8, 9 and 10 then it says the words one, two, three, four and five again.

 Constructing a custom message ROM with either the numbers 1, 2, 3 etc generates the same audio output as using the words one, two, three etc.

-Playing back word 11 results in the word “close” and playing back words 12, 13 and 14 results in 3 variations of trying to say the word “closing”.
+* Playing back word 11 results in the word “close” and playing back words 12, 13 and 14 results in 3 variations of trying to say the word “closing”.

-Playing back word 15 results in the phrase “THE CUSTOMER IS CORRECT” being spoken.
+* Playing back word 15 results in the phrase “THE CUSTOMER IS CORRECT” being spoken.

 There’s obviously some tweaking to be done to discover more about the various word endings etc, but that’s my walkthrough for creating a custom ROM.